-Myocardial scar tissue is referred to as the final result and pathological correlate of myocardial infarction and develops from the infarcted tissue.
+Myocardial scar tissue or myocardial scar is referred to as the final result and pathological correlate of myocardial infarction or myocardial injury and typically develops from the infarcted myocardium.

-Myocardial scar tissue is also called ‘non-viable myocardium’ even though the latter is a misnomer since it is known that even in myocardial scar tissue there are residual functional cells 1,2.
+Myocardial scar tissue is the result of replacement fibrosis and is also called non-viable myocardium even though the latter is a misnomer since it is known that even in myocardial scar tissue there are residual functional cells 1,2.

 A prolonged reduction of blood flow results in myocardial cell death.
 The necrotic myocardial zone will subsequently undergo a healing or remodeling process, starting with an inflammatory response, where the necrotic tissue is degraded and resorbed, followed by a fibrotic phase, where myofibroblasts build up collagenous scar tissue and eventually by a remodeling phase, where the scar matures by the steady increase of collagen cross-linking and myofibroblasts undergo apoptosis 1.